mlcommons/inference/v0.7/speech_recognition/rnnt/pytorch/README.md

 character transcription, without an external language model.

 # 2. Directions

+Open `steps/run.sh`.
+Set the stage variable to "-1".
+You need conda on your PATH.

 Run `steps/run.sh`.

+As you complete stages, you can set the variable "stage" to a higher number for rerunning.

 NOTE: This part will be elaborated on later.
+There is no Loadgen integration right now.

 # 3. Dataset/Environment
 ### Publication/Attribution